QuarkNerd/blog/rcaulcott-cooper/_posts/2015-09-09-internProject2015.md

 We ran the project on an agile development regime (scrum).
 This was the first time for both us interns to work in this way, with our project being split into 4 sprints of 2 weeks long each - at the end of each sprint we would give our customer (in this case the head of development) a demonstration of our most recent release.

-Each day we had a scrum - more commonly called “stand-ups” in Scott Logic.
-This was a 15 minute session where each person would explain what they did yesterday, what they’re doing today and any issues that they encountered.
+Each day we had a 15 minute session (stand-up) where each person would explain what they did yesterday, what they’re doing today and any issues that they encountered.
 The set routines of stand-ups everyday, sprint planning and reviewing, and demonstrations of the project was consistent, keeping the work at a steady rate.

 We had some fantastic support from members of the company, they lead us in every meeting and helped us out with any part of the project we were on.
 No question was too silly, and they always explained everything in full which develop our knowledge further.

 ## Development

-As far as we have come, the project has potential to develop a lot further than what we have begun.
+This project has potential to develop a lot further than what we have begun.
 The need of a mid-range chart for developers who need something efficient, easy, flexible yet reliable is growing in this day and age of programming.
-Along with open source projects becoming the popular go-to, the d3fc-showcase is an excellent example of what the future for charts holds.
+Along with open source projects becoming the popular go-to, the [d3fc-showcase](https://github.com/ScottLogic/d3fc-showcase) is an excellent example of what the future for charts holds.
 With the ability to use d3fc to create a simple chart that can then be extended into something more complex in nature, yet simple in design.

 One of the more intuitive outcomes of this project has been the inclusion of live streaming data in from an external source.
 We believe it would make a great additional feature to the constantly improving d3fc, and hopefully will be included in an upcoming build.